Groton Cinema 6

 News About This Theater

-Located in the Groton Shopper’s Mart on US 1, this theater opened on April 19, 1967.
-The theater was equipped with a Cinerama D-150 screen.
+Located in the Groton Shopper’s Mart on US 1, this theater opened on April 19, 1967 with Omar Sharif in “Doctor Zhivago”.
+The theater was equipped with a Cinerama D-150 screen and 70mm projection.

 The August 8, 1977 issue of Box Office has an advertisement from Woodbay Construction Corporation entitled "To Twin or Not to Twin?".
-The theater was split into two screens on December 25, 1967.
-The theater ended with six screens, closing in August 2015.
+The theater was split into two screens on December 25, 1967 and renamed UA Groton Cinema 1 & 2.
+It was closed on November 18, 1991 and was demolished.

 Contributed by David Shetterly